zachmakesgames/VRFactory/README.md

 4. Check that the "Unity Version" is 2019.4.12f1
 5. Click on the project to open it in Unity
 ### Building completed project
+1. Open the unity project file
+2. Open the build settings menu by clicking File>Build Settings
+3. Click 'Add Open Scenes' to add the scene to the build
+4. Select the target platform
+5. Select the architecture
+6. Make sure all build settings are correct
+7. Click 'Build'
+8. A prompt will then ask you where to place the completed build
 ### Running the Executable
+1. Open the folder selected during the build process
+2. Ensure your VR headset is plugged in
+3. Run the file called MODS-VR.exe